 Bayesian optimization

 The preceding experiment shows that SGD can be competitive in terms of predictive performance: next, we evaluate how well it behaves in terms of uncertainty.
-We do so by way of a large-scale synthetic Bayesian optimization benchmark: we sample a set of random target functions from the prior, pre-train a Gaussian process with N=50,000N = 50,000 data points, then perform Bayesian optimization via parallel Thompson sampling.
+We do so by way of a large-scale synthetic Bayesian optimization benchmark: we sample a set of random target functions from the prior, pre-train a Gaussian process with data points, then perform Bayesian optimization via parallel Thompson sampling.
 Results are given below, for two different compute budgets.
 From these, we see that SGD either matches or outperforms both baselines, depending on how much compute budget these methods are given.
 This suggests the benign non-convergence, which we previously saw in one dimension and examined theoretically, carries over to decision-making settings.

 Conclusion

-In this, we explored using stochastic gradient descent to approximately compute Gaussian process posteriors, by way of means and function samples.
+In this work, we explored using stochastic gradient descent to approximately compute Gaussian process posteriors, by way of means and function samples.
 We examined how to derive appropriate stochastic optimization objectives for doing so, and showed that SGD can produce accurate predictions even in cases where it does not converge to the respective optimum under the given compute budget.
 We developed a spectral characterization of the effect of non-convergence in terms of the spectral basis functions.
 We showed that, on a Thompson sampling benchmark where well-calibrated uncertainty is critical, SGD matches or exceeds the performance of more computationally expensive baselines.

 References